-How can you sell more to your current customers?
+How can you increase sales to existing customers?
 Follow these steps.

 Identify opportunities to sell more to these customers:

 - Upselling and cross-selling: Can you convince a customer who buys Product A from you to purchase add-on Product A-1 too?
 Or can you also cross-sell related Products B and C?

 - New sales/distribution channels: Adding new sales and distribution channels can increase sales.
 For example, maybe your customers prefer to buy from you online, instead of going through a salesperson.

 - Adding value: Think of ways you can add value to your products so you can charge more for them?
 For instance, can you offer faster delivery, upgrade product quality, or offer training or warranties for the products you sell?

 Learn from your competitors

 How does your competition sell more to their customers?
 Pay attention to what they offer that you could add, or what they don’t sell that you could.

 Consider small or startup companies that do things differently; these “disruptors” often transform entire industries.

 Watching what they do can give you ideas about how you can enhance your business to increase sales to your customers.